The Morning You Accidentally Walk Into a Republic: A Vilnius Story

 "Everyone has the right to appreciate their own insignificance."

 Vilnius is not a city that demands attention.
 It's a city that rewards it — quietly, with baroque facades and Zeppelin-shaped dumplings and a constitution that protects the rights of cats.
-It's the best European capital you haven't visited yet, and I suspect it won't stay secret much longer.
+It's the best European capital you haven't visited yet, and it won't stay secret much longer.

 Practical Details